reifjulian/wyoung/README.md

 ```
 ![Example 4](images/example_lincom.PNG)

-By default, `wyoung` uses bootstrapping.
-Alternatively, users can specify the `permute()` option to shuffle a `varlist`.
-As with bootstrapping, permutation can be combined with the `strata()` and `cluster()` options to account for stratified and/or clustered assignments (see Example 5 below).
-For more complex treatment assignments, users can define a custom program to handle the assignment process using the `permuteprogram()` option (see Example 6).
+By default, `wyoung` uses bootstrapping to resample the data.
+Alternatively, users can specify the `permute()` option to perform permutation-based resampling.
+As with bootstrapping, permutations can be combined with the `strata()` and `cluster()` options to account for stratified or clustered assignments (see Example 5 below).
+For more complex treatment assignment schemes, users can define a custom program to handle the assignment process via the `permuteprogram()` option (see Example 6).

-*Example 5.* Perform the Westfall-Young adjustment using randomization inference (3 hypotheses, stratified random assignment).
+*Example 5.* Perform the Westfall-Young adjustment using permutation with a stratified random sample (3 hypotheses).

 ```stata
 sysuse auto.dta, clear